The Green Card: Everything You Need to Know

 American Indian Born in Canada Green Cards: Under the Jay Treaty, American Indians born in Canada with at least 50% American Indian ancestry can apply for a Green Card.

-Other categories: There are other categories for Green Card eligibility, including the Haitian Refugee Immigration Fairness Act, which provides Green Cards to Haitian nationals who entered the United States before December 31, 1995, and the LIFE Act, which allows certain battered spouses and children of U.S. citizens and permanent residents to apply for Green Cards.
+Other Categories: There are other categories for Green Card eligibility, including the Haitian Refugee Immigration Fairness Act, which provides Green Cards to Haitian nationals who entered the United States before December 31, 1995, and the LIFE Act, which allows certain battered spouses and children of U.S. citizens and permanent residents to apply for Green Cards.

 Each category has different requirements and criteria that an applicant must meet to be eligible.
 It is important to understand the eligibility requirements for the specific Green Card category before applying.